tidyverse/dplyr/revdep/problems.md

       importFrom("stats", "cor", "median", "na.omit", "pnorm", "sd")
     to your NAMESPACE file (and ensure that your DESCRIPTION Imports field contains 'methods').
     ```

-## Newly fixed

-*   checking whether package ‘timeOmics’ can be installed ...
-ERROR
-    ```
-    Installation failed.
-    See ‘/Users/romainfrancois/git/revdep/dplyr/revdep/checks.noindex/timeOmics/old/timeOmics.Rcheck/00install.out’ for details.
-    ```

-## In both

-*   checking for hidden files and directories ...
-NOTE
-    ```
-    Found the following hidden files and directories:
-      .travis.yml
-    These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
-    ```

 # TPP